Rhinebeck Bancorp (RBKB)

 Matthew J. Smith President & Chief Executive Officer

-Matthew J. Smith was appointed President and Chief Executive Officer of Rhinebeck Bancorp and Rhinebeck Bank, effective October 20, 2025.
-He previously served as Senior Executive Vice President and Chief Operating Officer of Columbia Financial, Inc. and Columbia Bank.
-His extensive background also includes senior management roles focused on digital banking and product marketing at financial institutions such as Webster Bank, Sterling National Bank, Bridgewater Associates, and GE Capital, where he led strategic growth initiatives and multiple functions across finance, technology, and operations.
+Matthew J. Smith was appointed President and Chief Executive Officer of Rhinebeck Bancorp, Inc., Rhinebeck Bancorp, MHC, and Rhinebeck Bank, effective October 20, 2025.
+Prior to joining Rhinebeck, he served as Senior Executive Vice President and Chief Operating Officer at Columbia Financial, Inc. and Columbia Bank in New Jersey.
+His background also includes senior roles as Chief Digital Banking Officer and Head of Enterprise Product, Marketing, and Transformation at Webster Bank, and Chief Product and Marketing Strategy Officer at Sterling National Bank.
+Smith also held senior positions at Bridgewater Associates and GE Capital, where he led strategic growth initiatives and various functions across finance, technology, and operations.
+He holds an MBA in Corporate Finance and Risk Management from Iona University and a Bachelor of Science in Finance from La Salle University.

 Kevin Nihill Chief Financial Officer and Treasurer

-Jamie J. Bloom Executive Vice President, Chief Banking Officer & Chief Operating Officer
+Jamie J. Bloom Executive Vice President, Chief Operating Officer and Chief Banking Officer

-Jamie J. Bloom is the Executive Vice President, Chief Banking Officer, and Chief Operating Officer at Rhinebeck Bank.
-She possesses over 30 years of financial services experience, beginning her career at Rhinebeck Bank in 1994.
-She also gained experience from larger institutions including Citibank, Wachovia, and Key Bank.
+Jamie J. Bloom is the Executive Vice President, Chief Operating Officer, and Chief Banking Officer at Rhinebeck Bank, with over 30 years of experience in financial services.
+She began her banking career at Rhinebeck Bank in 1994 as Vice President of Sales.
+She subsequently gained experience at larger institutions such as Citibank, Wachovia, and Key Bank before returning to Rhinebeck Bank.

 Philip J. Bronzi Chief Lending Officer